A Career in Accounting

-The continual need for fiscal accountability, operational cost efficiency and profit across all sectors is driving the movement to recruit public accountants, management accountants, internal auditors, and government accountants.
-The U.S. Department of Labor's Bureau of Labor Statistics projects that by 2018 the number of accountants and auditors will increase by 22% and comprise 1.6 million members of the U.S. work force.
-Accountants across all specialties are expected to fill 279,400 new jobs in the next seven years, contributing substantially to the U.S. economy.
+The continual need for fiscal accountability, operational cost efficiency and growth across all sectors is driving the demand for public accountants, management accountants, auditors, and government accountants.
+The U.S. Department of Labor's Bureau of Labor Statistics projects that by 2022 the number of accountants and auditors will increase by 13% and represent 1.4 million members of the U.S. work force.
+Accountants across all specialties are expected to fill 166,700 new jobs in the ten-year period leading up to 2022.

 Here aspiring CPAs will find the steps to take in the licensing process for all 55 jurisdictions, information on certification standards in the major areas and vital subspecialties of accounting, and up-to-date resources that address the evolving legal framework in which accountants operate.